protocol/launchpad/docs/libp2p/README.md

 ### Intro to Libp2p | Encode Filecoin Club - Max Inden

 In this talk by Steven & Dietrich, they review some of the customs and best practices involved when becoming a part of an open source community.
+[Learn more about contributing](https://docs.libp2p.io/contributing/) and check out the [community repo](https://github.com/libp2p/community).

 {% embed url="https://www.youtube.com/watch?v=7OZLImVRvro" %}